Monday Jan 12th, 2026

 If you’re not in a high-deductible health plan, you might consider a Flexible Spending Account (FSA).
 While FSAs offer a nice benefit, they come with a “use-it-or-lose-it” rule: You must spend the entire amount you contribute within the same tax year or forfeit any unused funds.
 In contrast, HSAs allow you to accumulate funds over time, making them a more flexible option for many.

 Most employers offer HSAs that allow you to contribute directly from your paycheck, which is a valuable perk.
-If your employer does not provide an HSA and you are in a high-deductible plan, you can open one independently.
+If your employer does not provide an HSA and you are in an eligible plan, you can open one independently.

 Tax Advantages